jadilovic/quiz-maker/README.md

 # Deployed Quiz Maker App

-Quiz Maker client side was deployed on Netlify: https://ja-quiz-maker.netlify.app/ - since it is deployed on Render free tier loading time for the first fetch request is about one minute.
+Quiz Maker client side was deployed on Netlify: https://ja-quiz-maker.netlify.app/ - since JSON Server to witch fetch requests are made is deployed on Render free tier loading time for the first fetch request from client is about one minute.

 - JSON Server backend side was deployed on Render: https://quiz-server-vlwu.onrender.com/